jedgentry/Parlay/README.md

 See the [Parlay Examples](https://github.com/PromenadeSoftware/ParlayExamples) repository.

+## Help

+Check out the #parlay channel on freenode IRC for help

 ## License

 This version of Parlay is released under the GPLv3 License.
 Contact [Promenade Software](http://promenadesoftware.com) for more information on a commercial license.